YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ----------------------

 Resource versions are discovered by the RS at server-start time.
-(Mojito server calls the `preload()` method of the RS.)
+(Mojito server calls the ``preload`` method of the RS.)

 This is done by walking all the files in the application, excluding the ``node_modules`` directory.

-Then, all files in the packages in `node_modules/` are walked.
-The packages are walked in breadth-first fassion, so that "shallower" packages have precedence above "deeper" ones.
+Then, all files in the packages in `node_modules` are walked.
+The packages are walked in breadth-first fashion, so that *shallower* packages have precedence above *deeper* ones.
 (Not all the packages are used, of course, only those that have declared themselves as extensions to Mojito.)

-(Then, if Mojito wasn't found in `node_modules/`, the globally-installed version of Mojito is walked.)
+(Then, if Mojito wasn't found in ``node_modules``, the globally-installed version of Mojito is walked.)

 After all that, the RS knows about all the resource versions.
 Then it resolves those versions into the resources as described below.
-That still happens as part of `preload()`.
+That still happens as part of ``preload``.

 Resolution and Priorities
 -------------------------